Skip to Content

 • A swollen vulva.
 Your Pitbull’s vagina will be red and quite swollen.
 Just how swollen the vulva becomes is individual to the dog.

 • A change in the color of discharge (pinkish instead of blood-stained).
-Pitbulls start spotting, then bleeding heavily during their heat cycle which changes to a more pinkish color.
+Pitbulls start spotting, bleeding heavily during their heat cycle, changing to a more pinkish color.

 • Frequent urination.
 Since your dog’s vulva is swollen, it applies pressure on her bladder and makes her pee.
 Hormonal changes also increase the likelihood of your Pitbull constantly peeing throughout the day.